piercebhunt/FDA_Recalls_App/README.md

 **Benefits of this application**

-- Ease of refunds for consumers
+- Potential for refunds for consumers
-- More transparency in the recall industry
+- More transparency and accountability in the recall industry
-- Chance to reward recall customers in a different way such as tokenized rewards to help repair brand damage
+- Potential to reward recall customers in a different way such as tokenized rewards to help repair brand damage
-- This application could ease the burden of recall recovery efforts/time for small businesses to large businesses
+- Improving on this application could ease the burden of recall recovery efforts/time for small businesses to large businesses